PolyNebulaSoftware/Godot-Facepunch.Steamworks/README.md

 - Exports using the `export_presets`'s Linux preset and outputs into `.build/Linux` folder.
 	- The csproj copies `libsteam_api.so` to the export data folder.

+**Export All**:
+- Performs both Export Windows & Export Linux vscode tasks.

+**Note**:
-- **steam_appid.txt** in the export directory is required for dlls to load correctly.
+- `steam_appid.txt` in the export directory is required for dlls to load correctly.
 It is also in `export_preset.cfg`'s `include_filter` setting to export non-resource file otherwise FileAccess returns null in `SteamService.cs`.
 - If `.build/Win64` or `.build/Linux` directories does not exit, create them manually or use task `makedir-builddir`

-**Export All**:
-- Performs both Export Windows & Export Linux vscode tasks.

 ---

 **Steamdeck**: